 Some multi-cookers include a bake function that can make bread much like you would in a standard oven.
 For others, the slow-cooker setting can be used to bake bread or other baked goods.
 Breads take longer on a slow-cook setting than in an oven, but with a multi-cooker, you can bake indoors or outside without heating the house.

 Frying can be challenging in most multi-cookers.
 As noted by Pat Tanumihardja, author of "Instant Pot Asian Pressure Cooker Meals," the sauté function rarely hits the temperature you can reach on a cooktop, leaving a stir-fry soggy.

 Air frying may be the best solution for cooking frozen breaded chicken or crispy potato wedges in a standalone device.
 Some multi-cookers, like the Ninja model in this round-up, come with a built-in crisping lid and air-frying functions.
 Some other bands sell a separate lid that turns the multi-cooker into an air fryer.

 Can you boil eggs in a multi-cooker?

-Not only can you hard-boil eggs in a multi-cooker, but freshly harvested eggs can be boiled and then easily peeled—one of the biggest challenges after stovetop boiling.
-To achieve this feat, you’ll want a multi-cooker with a pressure cooking function that can be set to low pressure.
+Not only can you hard-boil eggs in a multi-cooker, but fresh eggs can be boiled and then easily peeled, which is one of the biggest challenges after stovetop boiling.
+To achieve this, you’ll want a multi-cooker with a pressure cooking function that can be set to low pressure.
 At high pressure, the shells can crack before the egg is cooked.